 The Real-Time Traffic schema represents a traffic condition on a given road segment.

-The data stored in the traffic_v1 layer is encoded using the traffic_v1 Protobuf Schema.
-The traffic_v1 Protobuf Schema defines the Protocol Buffer messages and enumerations used by the various data layers in HERE Real Time Traffic.
+The data stored in the traffic_v2 layer is encoded using the traffic_v2 Protobuf Schema.
+The traffic_v2 Protobuf Schema defines the Protocol Buffer messages and enumerations used by the various data layers in HERE Traffic Flow.
 The message definitions are defined in the corresponding .proto file that describes the structure of a partition in a catalog layer.

 Real-time traffic conditions are provided as attributes (for example, average_speed_kph or jam_factor) for a fine-grained location grid.
 To describe the location, HERE uses its well-defined HERE tiling at level 12.